-In summary, there are significant opportunities to reduce both criteria pollutant and greenhouse gas emissions from the transportation sector through the design of fuel-efficient powertrains that include advanced exhaust emission controls for meeting even the most stringent criteria pollutant standards that are included in MassDEP's proposed amendments to the LEV program.
+In summary, there are significant opportunities to reduce both criteria pollutant and greenhouse gas emissions from the transportation sector through the design of fuel efficient powertrains that include advanced exhaust emission controls for meeting even the most stringent criteria pollutant standards that are included in ARB's Advanced Clean Car program.
 MECA believes that advanced emission control systems have a critically important role in current and future policies that aim to reduce mobile source criteria pollutant and greenhouse gas emissions.
-These advanced exhaust and evaporative emission control technologies will allow all current and future high-efficiency powertrain options to comply with Massachusetts' LEV criteria pollutant standards, thus enabling these powertrains to be viable options for complying with existing and proposed state greenhouse gas pollutant standards.
+These advanced exhaust and evaporative emission control technologies will allow all current and future high-efficiency powertrain options to comply with ARB's LEV III criteria pollutant standards, thus enabling these powertrains to be viable options for complying with existing and proposed ARB and EPA greenhouse gas pollutant standards.

-MECA commends MassDEP for taking important steps through its proposed amendments to its LEV program to reduce criteria pollutant and greenhouse gas emissions and to improve fuel economy from light-duty vehicles in the state.
-Together, these new standards will provide consumers with the next generation of light-duty vehicles, designed to reduce multiple pollutants, while preserving vehicle choice and saving money.
-Our industry is prepared to do its part to deliver cost-effective, advanced emission control technologies to the marketplace.
+MECA, ECTA, and AESI commend ARB for taking important steps through its Advanced Clean Car program to reduce criteria pollutant and greenhouse gas emissions and to improve fuel economy from light-duty vehicles in California.
+We ask EPA to grant ARB a waiver for this innovative regulatory program.
+We also urge EPA to bring forward their Tier 3 light-duty proposal, using ARB's LEV III program as a template, that will establish a national set of exhaust and evaporative emission standards for lightduty vehicles.
+Our industry is prepared to do its part to deliver cost-effective, advanced emission control technologies to the market.